usf-progdata/hw-njie-DP/README.md

-# Homework Template
+# Ni's Homework Page
 |**Date**|**2021/01/25**|
 |--------|--------------|

-This is the repository for hosting and posting all homework assignments for Programming with Data.
+This is the repository for hosting and posting my homework assignments for Programming with Data.

 ## Navigating my repository